dvdzkwsk/re-frame/README.md

 ## Why re-frame?

 Re-frame helps make state management predictable, testable, and pragmatic.
+It achieves this via message passing, which decouples action from intent.
+On top of this, it provides [first-class semantics](./docs/effects.md) for dealing with side-effects, as these are unavoidable in real-world applications.

-From a high-level, re-frame is flux-like with events and event handlers, which are similar to [redux's actions and reducers](./docs/re-frame-vs-redux.md).
-Compared to redux, re-frame is more feature complete out of the box, with built-in interceptors, effects, and subscriptions.
+From a high-level, re-frame is flux-like with events and event handlers, which are similar to redux's actions and reducers.
+[Compared to redux](./docs/re-frame-vs-redux.md), re-frame is more feature complete out of the box, with built-in interceptors, effects, subscriptions, and test utilties.
 You'll find that you can be productive without needing to reach for third-party middleware.

 ## Getting Started

-The quickest way to get started is by installing `@re-frame/standalone`, which bundles everything you'll need to build a typical application: a store to manage state, subscriptions to query it, first-class developer tools, and effects such as `http` since the real world is more complicated than TodoMVC.
+The quickest way to get started is by installing `@re-frame/standalone`, which bundles everything you'll need to build a typical application: a store to manage state, subscriptions to query it, and effects such as [http](./docs/effects.md#http), [orchestrate](./docs/effects.md#orchestrate), and more since the real world is more complicated than TodoMVC.

 ```sh
 yarn add @re-frame/standalone